 Copyright protection exists from the moment your research is produced in a form that can be copied.
 If you are using work created by someone else you will also need to consider your right to use that work and you may need to seek permission to use the work.

-- is a broad term that describes the products of peoples’ imagination and creativity
+- is a broad term that describes the laws which protect certain products of peoples’ imagination and creativity

 - is intangible property